tponsky/tiktok-sum/README.md

-# TikTok RAG App
+# VidRecall

-A simple RAG (Retrieval-Augmented Generation) application that allows you to search through TikTok video summaries using natural language.
+A simple RAG (Retrieval-Augmented Generation) application that allows you to search through your video library using natural language.

 ## Prerequisites